Tourism reopening postponed indefinitely

 Mandatory quarantine still in effect

-Guam was scheduled to reopen tourists from Japan, South Korea and Taiwan on July 1 without requiring them to stay in quarantine, submit to preflight COVID-19 testing or testing upon arrival at the A.B.
-Won Pat Guam International Airport.
-The mandatory quarantine on Guam was to be lifted next month.
+Guam was scheduled to reopen to tourists from Japan, South Korea and Taiwan on July 1 without requiring them to stay in quarantine or submit to preflight COVID-19 testing or testing upon arrival at the A.B.
+Won Pat International Airport.
+The mandatory quarantine on Guam was to be lifted in July.

-The plan led to criticism from people like Dr. Thomas Shieh, who has advocated for pre-flight testing and testing at the Guam airport upon arrival of incoming travelers.
+The plan led to criticism from people including Dr. Thomas Shieh, who has advocated for preflight testing and testing at the Guam airport upon arrival of incoming travelers.

 'Right thing to postpone'

 “It has always been the condition that if things change, we will revisit our reopening date.
-I want to thank our travel trade and industry partners for giving us a moment to get our house in order so we can all enjoy our beautiful island together at a later time,” said GVB President & CEO and former Governor Carl T.C.
-Guiterrez.
+I want to thank our travel trade and industry partners for giving us a moment to get our house in order so we can all enjoy our beautiful island together at a later time,” said GVB President and CEO and former Gov. Carl T.C.
+Gutierrez.
 “It is the right thing to postpone for the safety of everyone, and we are encouraged by the increasing level of interest in the number of tourists wanting to visit our island.”

 Increased testing